When it comes to students filming fights on or off-campus, the result can be a knockout punch for community wellbeing.

 The growing problem of students filming and sharing brawls and punch-ups on social media has prompted a scramble for effective policies as schools struggle to deal with what appears to be a growing menace.

-In Western Australia, a new policy mandating automatic suspension for students who instigate or film violence is being closely watched in other jurisdictions.
+In Western Australia, a policy mandating automatic suspension for students who instigate or film violence is being closely watched in other jurisdictions.
 The WA policy also includes trialling learning strategies and support programs to help change student behaviour.

 "Every parent rightly expects that when their child is at school they will be safe and supported to learn.”
 Western Australian Education Minister Sue Ellery